-The first meeting with the Ladin community of Fassa for theEuropean project DIGICHer at the Majon di Fascegn
+The First Meeting with the Ladin Community of Fassa for the European Project DIGICHer at the Majon di Fascegn

-In the Istitut’s main hall, representatives of what isreferred to in the DIGICHer project as the “quadruple helix”—the four sectors that make up society—met: the world of schools and research, the world of institutions and politics, theworld of economy and businesses, and finally civil society, associations and individual citizens interested in culture, its renewal, and its preservation.
+In the Istitut’s main hall, representatives of what isreferred to in the DIGICHer project as the “quadruple helix” - the four sectors that make up society - met: the world of schools and research, the world of institutions and politics, theworld of economy and businesses, and finally civil society, associations and individual citizens interested in culture, its renewal, and its preservation.

 The discussion initially focused on broader topics, addressing the participants’ ideas on the digitalization processes and the use of virtually archived materials, before becoming more specific, discussing six cultural digitalization projects already underway at the Istitut Cultural Ladin: the Mediateca Ladina, the large virtual portal of Ladin books, audio, and video; the new research on the historic apiary of Ronch, the Bait da la èves; the Tone project for the digital use of Ladin through artificial intelligence; Uteres, a performance/video by artist Claus Soraperra; the anthropological film Talis mater; and the vast photographic archive of Franz Dantone Pascalin.

 This meeting was just the first step: the results of the workshop, developed by the researchers of the DIGICHer project, will be used in the continuation of a long process.
-In fact, in the coming months, the Istitut Cultural Ladin will organize other meetings, some of which will be open to the public, for anyone who wants to take part or learn more about DIGICHer and the digitalization processes of minority cultures.
+In fact, in the coming months, the Istitut Cultural Ladin will organise other meetings, some of which will be open to the public, for anyone who wants to take part or learn more about DIGICHer and the digitalisation processes of minority cultures.

-All the representatives of the European institutions involved in the DIGICHer project will meet in Val di Fassa at the end of March for the third plenary meeting of the project, in order to continue organizing the numerous planned initiatives.
+All the representatives of the European institutions involved in the DIGICHer project will meet in Val di Fassa at the end of March for the third plenary meeting of the project, in order to continue organising the numerous planned initiatives.

 Previous